getcarina/getcarina.com/_posts/2016-04-22-weekly-news-openstack-summit.md

 author: Ken Perkins <ken.perkins@rackspace.com>
 published: true
 excerpt: >
-  It's almost Openstack Summit time!
-That means we're gearing up for our Containers meetup and the Carina Cantina.
-We've also got a new tutorial on push-based continuous deployment on Docker Swarm and a Video Session on migrating off of Parse to ObjectRocket and Carina.
+  It's almost OpenStack Summit time!
+That means we're gearing up for our Containers meetup and the Rackspace Cantina.
+We also have a new tutorial about push-based continuous deployment on Docker Swarm and a Video Session about migrating from Parse to ObjectRocket and Carina.
 categories:
   - Docker
   - Swarm